habitat-sh/habitat-aspnet-sample/readme.md

 * `haproxy`: An Ubuntu 14.04 vm that installs the current linux version of habitat.

-These machines are confiured to work with the [demo_script](demo_script.md) in the root of this repo.
+These machines are configured to work with the [demo_script](demo_script.md) in the root of this repo.

 ## Performing a rolling update accross three or more VMs

 You need at least three services running the ASP.NET sample in order to perform a rolling update.
-You could do this all on one machine as long as each service uses a different gossip, http and kestral port.
 If you would like to have each service run on its own VM (containers are coming), there is just one bit of server prep you should perform:

 ### Configuring the firewall to allow butterfly traffic